ipeirotis/Troia-Web/rstFormat/BasicTutorial.rst

 ===========
-DSaS Basics
+Troia Basics
 ===========

-What is DSaS
+What is Troia
 ------------
-DSaS acronym stands for "Dawid Skene as Service" and this is exactly what it is.
+Troia acronym stands for "Dawid Skene as Service" and this is exactly what it is.
 To be more precise it's web service that provides labeling based on algorithm first described by Dawid and Skene hence it's name.

 Why use it
 ----------
-DSaS provides high quality labeling service in environment with noisy labels.
+Troia provides high quality labeling service in environment with noisy labels.
 This means that unlike naive approaches it does not assume that all workers are equal.
 That is very important if you are getting workers from services like MTurk as there is now way to assure their level of quality.